geoffles/Foobricator/doc/UserDoc.md

 ----------

 The string list is a base level data tool.
-It allows you to define a list of strings which can then be sampled from to generate your rows.
+It allows you to define a list of strings which can then be sampled or sequenced to generate your rows.

 **Required Properties**